 In order to serve the best interest of its beneficiaries, the strategy is designed to deliver long-term value.
 As such it is too early to assess whether this goal has been achieved, however monitoring of performance, including quarterly updates from the Fund's actuary providing an estimate of an updated Funding position, indicate that the Fund is on track to meet its objective despite the volatility in investment markets during the year.

-As at 31st March 2022 the estimated funding position was 110% and performance over the 10 years to that date was 9.1% p.a. against a benchmark of 8.2% p.a.
+As at 31 March 2023 the estimated funding position was 106.1% (on the basis of a roll-forward from the last Valuation with an update of the real discount rate) and performance over the 10 years to that date was 7.3% p.a. against a benchmark of 6.6% p.a.